ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 the dependency list grows and gives host applications named escape hatches for custom repositories, configs, error maps, and provider registries.

+### Phase 3 — Route Attachment Helper (AttachDefaultRoutes)

+The third rollout slice adds `AttachDefaultRoutes`, an optional helper that attaches every standard GHATD API route group in a single call:

+- `RouteGroup` is a typed string enum with constants for each package:
+  `pricer`, `policy`, `user`, `group`, `accessmanager`, `usermanager`, `contentmanager`, `billingmanager`.
+- `AttachDefaultRoutesRequest` holds a `*router.Router`, `*Stack`, and `Skip []RouteGroup`.
+- `AttachDefaultRoutes` calls each non-skipped package's `AttachRoutes` function with the corresponding handler from `Stack.Handlers` and middleware from `Stack.Middleware.AccessManager`.
+- Validation enforces non-nil handlers for non-skipped groups and non-nil middleware for every middleware function required by at least one non-skipped group.
+Skipped groups may have nil handlers, and a remaining policy-only/default subset may omit access middleware entirely.
+- Unknown `RouteGroup` values fail validation instead of being silently ignored.
+- SPA routes, auth verify/CORS middleware, and router bootstrap remain host-owned — `AttachDefaultRoutes` attaches only API routes.

+This preserves ejectability: if the default wiring no longer fits, replace the single `AttachDefaultRoutes` call with per-package `AttachRoutes` calls or copy the function body.

 ## Consequences

 New GHATD projects gain a Lazy path that makes the first server easier to